fernanda1411/nextchapter/README.md

 September 3rd, 2018

-This is the beggining of a new phase.
+This is the beginning of a new phase.